OceanGym: A Benchmark Environment for Underwater Embodied Agents: Related Work

 \section{Related Work}

 \paragraph{Embodied Simulations.} Embodied intelligence describes artificial intelligence systems whose intelligent behavior emerges through continuous physical and sensory interactions with the environment \citep{embodiedai1, embodiedai2, embodiedai3}.
 Simulation platforms are essential for advancing such systems across ground, aerial, and marine domains \citep{aligningcyberspacephysical, survey_for_robot, underwaterroboticsimulatorsreview}.
 In ground applications, platforms like Matterport3D \citep{Matterport3D}, House3D \citep{House3D}, and Habitat \citep{habitat} provide realistic indoor and outdoor environments for navigation, scene understanding, and human-robot interaction research.
-Aerial robotics benefits from simulators such as AirSim \citep{airsim} and OpenUAV \citep{OpenUAV}, which offer high-fidelity simulations with accurate physics and sensor models.
-Similarly, marine robotics utilizes tools like HoloOcean \citep{holoocean} and MarineGym \citep{MarineGym}, which model hydrodynamic effects and underwater dynamics.
+Aerial robotics benefits from simulators such as AirSim \citep{airsim}, CityNav \citep{CityNav} and OpenUAV \citep{OpenUAV}, which offer high-fidelity simulations with accurate physics and sensor models.
+Similarly, in the marine domain, simulation platforms such as HoloOcean \citep{holoocean}, OceanSim \citep{oceansim}, and MarineGym \citep{MarineGym} provide specialized capabilities for modeling hydrodynamic effects and underwater dynamics.
+With the development of embodied intelligence, an increasing variety of simulation environments \citep{kolve2017ai2, puig2018virtualhome, xiang2020sapien, ThreeDWorld, li2021igibson, nasiriany2024robocasa, HAZARD, EmbodiedWeb} have emerged to meet specific tasks, needs, or scenarios.